aycanocal/SpringBootLibraryApp/README.md

 # SpringBootLibraryApp

-A library app to manage authors, publisher and books
+A library app to manage authors, publisher and books.

+In order to add a new book, author and publisher should be added first.

 ## Technologies Used